edvardchen/use-happy-bus/README.md

 Why?

-- Children can communicate with each other without parent knowing
+- Children can communicate with each other without parent knowing and get rid of massive `onXXXX` props
 - Scalable
-- Don't use this helper if you already have state management library
+- Suitable for apps without state management libray

 ## Code